-16.3 Use of Annual Leave Entitlement During a Period of Sickness Absence

-Where an individual is absent due to sickness they may be able to use annual leave if they wish to do so.
+16.3.
+Use of Annual Leave Entitlement During a Period of Sickness Absence leave if they wish to do so.
 Use of annual leave during sickness absence is voluntary.
 Individuals wishing to make use of this provision should request leave in writing from the Human Resources Department.